Oper92/IdealistaLib/README.md

-# IdealistaLib
+# IdealistaLib .NET CORE 2.0
-This is a  .NET Core library written in C# that can be used in order to query Idealista APIs.
+This is a .NET Core 2.0 library written in C# that can be used in order to query Idealista APIs.
+This version uses NewtonSoft.Json as a dependency.
+Make sure your project has it in it!
 Please remember that according to Idealista current Policy (27/09/2020) access to their APIs has the following constraints:

 >  Access is free to a maximum of 100 req/month and it's limited by 1 req/sec.